Notice of Intention issued

 The Western Sydney Airport Plan has been determined by the Hon Paul Fletcher MP, Minister for Urban Infrastructure.
 The finalised Airport Plan sets out the vision for the development and operation of a Western Sydney Airport at Badgerys Creek and provides the authorisation to allow the construction and operation of Stage 1 of the airport.

 The Airport Plan includes conditions with which the development of a Western Sydney Airport must comply.
 The conditions have been placed on the airport development by the Hon Josh Frydenberg MP, Minister for the Environment and Energy, and the Minister for Urban Infrastructure.

 Environmental Impact Statement finalised

 On 15 September 2016, the Hon Paul Fletcher MP, Minister for Urban Infrastructure, announced the finalisation of the Western Sydney Airport Environmental Impact Statement (EIS).
-The finalised EIS provides a comprehensive assessment of the environmental and social changes the proposed airport may bring.
+The finalised EIS provides a comprehensive assessment of the environmental and social changes the airport may bring.